Skip to Content

 I can’t tell you how many times people have come to visit and have forgotten to pack their phone chargers.
 You would think it never happens, but it happens all the time.

-So, have extra phone chargers around, either in your house in general or in your guest bedroom.
-That way, when your guests come to stay, they’re able to charge their phones and tablets.
+So, I have an extra phone charger in every room, including the guest bedroom.
+And you should too.
+That way, when your guests come to visit, they’re able to charge their phones and tablets.

 Karen